17twenty/aba/readme.txt

     LodgementReference     string // pos 63-80 - e.g invoice number/payroll etc
-    TraceBSB               string // pos 81-87 - BSB number of user supplying the file in format 999-999 TraceAccount           string // pos 88-96 - account number of user supplying file NameOfRemitter         string // pos 97-112 - name of originator which may differe from username AmountOfWithholdingTax uint64 // pos 113-120 - Shown in cents without punctuation }
+    TraceBSB               string // pos 81-87 - BSB number of user supplying the file in format 999-999 TraceAccount           string // pos 88-96 - account number of user supplying file NameOfRemitter         string // pos 97-112 - name of originator which may differ from username AmountOfWithholdingTax uint64 // pos 113-120 - Shown in cents without punctuation }
     Record is the type we care about for writing to file